 Member contributions are based upon nine age bands through age 69 and an additional eight age bands for those age 70 and over.
 Participating members must pay monthly contribution rates per \$1,000 of coverage until the age of 65 (age 70 if active).
-The member contribution rates in effect for the year ended December 31, 2021 are as listed below:
+The member contribution rates in effect for the plan year are as listed below:

-Life Insurance Member Contribution Rates For the Year Ended December 31, 2021
+Life Insurance Member Contribution Rates for the Plan Year